neoxic/lua-mongo/README.md

 	cmake -D USE_LUA_VERSION=jit .

 To build in a separate directory, replace `.` with a path to the source.

+To run tests, type:

+	make test

+Test settings can be configured in `test/test.lua`.

 ## Usage example